axibase/atsd-use-cases/Analysis/Economic_Policy_Uncertainty/README.md

 ## Visualization

 This box chart shows the range of the EPU index for each of the 4 regions.
 A wider range shows greater variance of index values, and the central box has may be modified to include any [percentile](https://axibase.com/products/axibase-time-series-database/visualization/widgets/box-chart-widget/#tab-id-6) values.
 According to the data, the People's Republic of China has seen the most volatile movements of their EPU Index, followed by the Eurozone, the Russian Federation, and the United States.
-Perhaps this is due to recent slow downs in the fixed assets and exports industry in the China in recent years as the index reached its absolute maximum value within the last few years.
+Perhaps this is due to recent slow downs in the fixed assets and exports industry in China in recent years as the index reached its absolute maximum value within the last few years.

 ![](images/epu-box-chart.png)
 [![](images/button.png)](https://apps.axibase.com/chartlab/af5d576e/2/#fullscreen)